nimbella/demo-projects/election/README.md

 ## Inspiration

-John F. Kennedy, the 35th president of the United States, once said

-> The ignorance of one voter in a democracy impairs the security of all.
+John F. Kennedy, the 35th president of the United States, once said _"The ignorance of one voter in a democracy impairs the security of all."_

 The importance of free and easily accessible information can never be overestimated.
 With November around the corner, it's election time!

-Inspire your friends, family, and everyone you know to know more and vote in the 2020 Presidential Election by building, sharing, or extending these election-related APIs and App — backed by powerful serverless technology, these allow you to look up the representatives, polling places, early vote location, candidate data, and other election official information without the hassles of sign-ups, auth keys or having to provision servers and worrying about hosting.

-From Roald Dahl's unforgettable words about social change

-> Somewhere inside of all of us is the power to change the world

-to Thomas Jefferson's historic truisms

-> We do not have government by the majority.
-We have government by the majority who participate

-there's something to inspire just about every voter out there.

-So let's build a nation of citizens armed with the tools and information to choose wisely.
+We created this project to aggregate election-related services into a convenient set of APIs and an example Cloud application.
+You can use these powerful APIs to quickly build and run your own Election cloud applications, or customize our example application with your own inspirations.
+Then, deploy your project to the cloud with one command so you can easily share it your friends, family, and everyone you know.
+Your ideas can increase awareness of the upcoming 2020 Election and inspire others to vote.

+This application uses election-related APIs to look up representatives, polling places, early voting locations, candidate data, and other election official information.
+The application is deployed to the Nimbella cloud, which for you means the easiest cloud development experience there is, with no fussy sign-ups, services or infrastructure to worry about for hosting your application.
+This is our burden, so you can get on with your inspiration.

-Our Application Programming Interface (API) gives you maximum flexibility to create web pages and applications using all or selected parts of Nimbella Election APIs. e.g.
+The Nimbella Election APIs offer you maximum flexibility to create web pages and applications using all or selected parts of available data.
+For example, you can use the APIs to:

-- party/candidate wise, county/state wise voting trends from 1976 to 2016.
+- Visualize Party/Candidate and County/State voting trends from 1976 to 2016.
-- categorized list of election-related APIs, Datasets, and Websites available on www.
-- latest news from prominent news sites ordered in a timely fashion.
+- Order the latest news available from prominent news sites in a timely fashion.

-Lastly, as Nanette L. Avery puts it

-> Talk is cheap, voting is free; take it to the polls.
+From Roald Dahl's unforgettable words _"Somewhere inside of all of us is the power to change the world"_, to Thomas Jefferson's truisms _"We do not have government by the majority.
+We have government by the majority who participate._", to Nanette L. Avery who puts it as _"Talk is cheap, voting is free; take it to the polls"_, there's something to inspire every activist and voter out there.

-## Time to act
+## Time to Act: an example

+This project is built with a React front-end for the user interface.
+The front-end is backed by the Nimbella Election API.
-To begin with let's say, you want to show the exit polls data in your react app.
-It's as simple as 1,2,3.
+As an example, let's show you how to share exit poll data in your application.
+It's as simple as 1, 2, 3 & deploy.

-Top level imports
+1. In your front-end React application, import the following.
 ```js
 import { API_ROOT_URL } from "../constants";
 import React, { useState, useEffect, useRef } from "react";